-The video is rendered flying over the augmented reality QR Code and can be seen by pointing a smartphone at it.
+The video is rendered floating above the augmented reality QR Code and can be seen by pointing a smartphone at it.

-The AR Code cloud manages the video stream, it has been optimized for .mp4 and .mov file formats.
-When you upload video files, we analyze them, compress them and convert them to the optimal size and resolution for augmented reality.
+The AR Code cloud manages the video stream, optimizing it for .mp4 and .mov file formats.
+When you upload video files, they are analyzed, compressed, and converted to the optimal size and resolution for augmented reality.

-TUTORIAL: How to make your own AR Video anchored with an AR Code?
+Tutorial: How to Create Your Own AR Video Anchored with an AR Code?

 Creating an AR Video on AR Code is quick and easy.
 You'll need to have opened an AR Code STANDARD or PRO account to access this feature.

 - Click on the type of experience "AR Video"

 - Upload a video file in .mp4 or .mov format, with a file size no more than 100Mb.

 - Once the upload is complete, click on "Create" to generate your AR Code.

 Tip: The larger the printed AR Code, the better your AR Video experience will be.

 Frequently asked questions